zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 edgecmd Configuration componentId facetName file=PathToJsonFile
 ```

-To import a file with configuration for individual facets, a bulk file import operation can be used, but the file must contain just payload for the given component ID.
-For example, running the following command:
+To import a file with configuration for individual facets, you can use a bulk file import operation.
+The file must contain just payload for the given component ID.

+Example command:

 ```bash
 edgecmd Configuration file="~/Bulk_Storage_Runtime.json"
 ```

-where the file 'Bulk_Storage_Runtime.json' contains:
+The file 'Bulk_Storage_Runtime.json' contains:
 ```JSON
 {
 	"Storage": {